SomethingOS/maintainer-guide/README.md

 ## Applying for Official

 - Meet all the quality requirements (described above)
-- Having a working build, fully working and public (On XDA for example), for at least 2 months.
+- Having a working build, fully working and public (On XDA for example).
 - Plan to keep and maintain the device

 Once you meet these conditions, contact @DylanAkp on telegram